lyalex011/image_generator/README.md

 QuickPic Generator is a versatile and user-friendly web application that allows you to effortlessly generate stylish and captivating images using the Lorem Picsum API.
 With QuickPic Generator, you can access a library of stunning images sourced from Unsplash.com and customize them to suit your creative needs.
 Whether you're a designer, developer, content creator, or simply an image enthusiast, QuickPic Generator is your go-to tool for elevating your projects to the next level.

-Link to the web application:[QuickPic Generator](https://dapper-genie-c54.netlify.app/)
+Link to the web application: [QuickPic Generator](https://dapper-genie-c54.netlify.app/)

 ### Used technologies